HAVING TROUBLE VIEWING? CLICK HERE

 "suki" 好き Japanese - verb: "to like, to love,"

 " Season 48 was so much fun.
-I really got to bring a little Cuban flavor into this season.
-I'm excited for you all to see it."
+I got to bring some extra Cuban flavor into this one.
+Excited for you all to see it."

 "From Aimee Carrero's star turn as Disney's first Latina princess to Chrissie Fit's crooning in Pitch Perfect, Miami actors have been dominating Hollywood by breaking stereotypes.
 Suki Lopez has now shot to the forefront of that noble trend.
 The newest season of the age-old classic Sesame Street has cast Lopez as "Nina la Latina."
 The actress is not afraid to let her Miami-ness come out when playing the character.
 She describes Nina as a "total millennial" who works tons of jobs on Sesame Street to pay her way through college.
 Just like Lopez, Nina is bilingual, Cuban-American, and proud of her heritage."